Are you looking for new ways to improve your garden soil faster? Have you thought about ditching the rototiller?

 - The need for plenty of mulch.
 With no-dig gardening, mulch is absolutely essential to keep the soil healthy and the weeds in check.
 (The good news is that mulch is strongly recommended for any style of gardening anyway.)

 - Slower soil improvement process.
 Tilling in soil amendments can create perfect soil instantly.
-Building the soil layer by layer takes longer at first, although it promotes healthier soil structure in the long run.
+Building the soil layer by layer takes longer at first, although it promotes a healthier soil structure in the long run.

 - Slugs.
 If you live in a wet climate, you will want to be careful with the types of mulch you use, as a stable layer of decomposing straw or grass will invite slugs to move in.
 This should not be an issue in dry climates.